OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-specification.md

 execution.
 A basic principle of Cilk is that the new keywords do not necessarily change execution.
 If `cilk_for` is replaced by `for` and the other keywords are removed, the result is a valid C or C++ program _with the same meaning_ called the %{ defn "serial projection" %}.
-So a program can be developed and debugged serially and parallelism added later.
+A program can be developed and debugged serially and parallelism added later.

 ### Strand